Efficient Sampling for Realized Variance Estimation in Time-Changed Diffusion Models: Introduction

 Despite the theoretically appealing approaches of subsampling \citep{zhang2005}, realised kernels \citep{barndorff2008} and pre-averaging \citep{PodolskijVetter2009} for robustifying the RV estimator to market mircrostructure noise (MMN), the standard RV estimator at low frequencies such as sampling every five minutes is still regularly employed in empirical work, see e.g.\ \citet{LiuPattonSheppard2015, bollerslev2018risk, bollerslev2020good, bollerslev2022zero, bates2019crashes, bucci2020realized, reisenhofer2022harnet, alfelt2023singular, Patton2023Bespoke} among many others.\footnote{More fundamentally, the bibliographic review of \citet{Hussain2023} analyses 2920 papers and summarizes that ``5-minute interval data appear to be the most favored choices in terms of high-frequency data usage.''} Reasons for the standard RV's ongoing popularity include its simple and intuitive implementation, the fact that low(er) frequencies can be used at which MMN is not a major concern, that its convergence rate is substantially faster compared to the previously mentioned approaches, and that it still performs comparably well in empirical studies \citep{LiuPattonSheppard2015}.

 While most of the literature focuses on sampling returns \emph{equidistantly in calendar time} such as every five minutes, financial markets do not tick in calendar time.
-Instead, their intraday trading activity and tick variance (price variance of adjacent transactions) is time-varying, which might provide important information about the market's pulse and especially its riskiness.
-In this paper, we study the theoretical and empirical benefits of using intraday returns sampled in intrinsic time scales to efficiently estimate the daily IV through the RV estimator, and its pre-averaging version \citep{PodolskijVetter2009}.
+Instead, their intraday trading activity and tick variance (price variance of adjacent transactions or quotes) is time-varying, which might provide important information about the market's pulse and especially its riskiness.
+In this paper, we study the theoretical and empirical benefits of using intraday returns sampled in intrinsic time scales to efficiently estimate the daily IV through the RV estimator.
 These time scales accelerate the clock time when the trading or price variations are intense, and they slow the time down when the markets are calm.
-In particular, we differentiate between the time scale driven by the trading activity (Transaction Time Sampling - TTS) and the intraday price volatility (Business Time Sampling - BTS).
-For both, we distinguish their implementation into \emph{intensity} and \emph{realized/jump-based} versions, where the latter uses the observed amount of trades on a given day whereas the former relies on estimated intensities.
+In particular, we differentiate between the time scale driven by the trading activity (Transaction Time Sampling - TTS), the intraday price volatility (Business Time Sampling - BTS), and observed absolute price changes (Hitting Time Sampling - HTS).
+For TTS and BTS, we distinguish their implementation into \emph{intensity} and \emph{realized/jump-based} versions, where the latter use the observed amount of trades on a given day whereas the former rely on estimated intensities.
 In contrast to e.g., \citet[Section 4]{bandi2008} who derive an optimal sampling frequency given equidistant sampling points, we focus on the ``inverse'' question of how to optimally allocate the sampling points under a given frequency.

-Summarizing our main contributions, we show that using the newly introduced \emph{realized BTS} scheme provides a theoretical lower bound for the efficiency of the RV estimator in finite samples as well as through its asymptotic variance.
-For the asymptotic result, we derive the limiting distribution of the RV estimator for random sampling times and under our new modeling assumption for the underlying price process that we discuss below.
-The optimal realized BTS is a stochastic sampling scheme that samples according to a combination of the observed ticks and the (estimated) variance at these ticks.
-This asymptotic efficiency result applies similarly to the pre-averaging RV estimator under noise.
-We particularly provide an encompassing theoretical analysis of the efficiency of different sampling schemes under various theoretical settings, through simulations and within the empirical application.
+By \emph{optimal} or \emph{efficient}, we mean a sampling scheme that, among a class of unbiased schemes, attains the smallest mean squared error (MSE), which in this case equals its estimation variance.